thespacey/fastfood_image_classifier/README.md

     > --image_dir /dataset/fastfood
 13. To classify an image run: python /dataset/label_image.py /path/to/image

-# Example of result I got for classifying a new image
+# Example of a result I got for classifying a new image
   > burger (score = 0.97235)

   > hotdog (score = 0.02228)